Dwayne Schintzius: Off the court

 Schintzius played Ivan Radovadovitch, a fictional Georgian player for the New York Knicks, in the 1996 comedy movie Eddie, which starred Whoopi Goldberg as the team's female coach.
 Several other actual NBA players were also featured as members of the Knicks and other real NBA teams in the film.
 He later appeared in local commercials.

 At the trial of his former New Jersey Nets teammate Jayson Williams, he testified that he witnessed Williams kill his own dog with a shotgun.

 Illness and death

 In November 2009, Schintzius was diagnosed with a chronic myelomonocytic leukemia, a rare and often fatal form of the disease.
 With a bone marrow donation from his brother Travis, he underwent bone marrow transplantation at the Moffit Cancer Center in Tampa on January 12, 2010.
 The procedure was considered a success, but Schintzius struggled through several difficult rounds of chemotherapy until being declared cancer-free in July 2010.

-In early 2012, Schintzius continued to suffer from complications, and a second bone marrow transplant was required.
+In early 2012, the cancer and related complications returned, and a second bone marrow transplant was required.
 On April 15, 2012, Schintzius died at the Moffit Cancer Center from respiratory failure; he was 43 years old.